-At this moment, the Timeline contains the history of Helene Kröller-Müller, the museum during the War Years and the period under director Bram Hammacher.
-You can read about the woman who bequeathed the second largest Van Gogh collection to the Netherlands and founded one of the first museums for modern art.
+At this moment, the Timeline contains the history of the Kröller-Müller Museum up to 1990.
+You can read about the woman who bequeathed the second largest Van Gogh collection to the Netherlands and founded one of the first museums for modern art in 1938.
 And the story of the museum during the Second World War, which informs you how curator Willy Auping jr. kept the art collection out of the hands of the German occupiers.
-As the founder of the sculpture garden, Bram Hammacher gave the museum a new dimension with space for sculptures.
+With the realization of the sculpture garden in 1961, Bram Hammacher gave the museum a new dimension.

-Stories will be added to the Timeline chronologically.
-In our anniversary-year (July 2018-2019), we are publishing the stories of the period of director Rudi Oxenaar (1963-1990).
-In the 1970s, he extended the museum with a new wing designed by Dutch architect Wim Quist.
+Director Rudi Oxenaar extended the museum in the 70s with a new wing, designed by Dutch architect Wim Quist.
 The glass walls of the building emphasize one of the museum’s fundamental ideas: the combination of art, nature and architecture.
-Keep following us for updates!